umdenes100/VisionSystemSimulatorInstallers/README.md

 3. An Arduino board and USB cable.
 Your instructor will provide these materials to you.

 ### Additional Documentation
-Instruction on how to use the simulator once it is installed are available [here](https://github.com/umdenes100/VisionSystemSim/blob/master/README.md).
+Instructions on how to use the simulator once it is installed are available [here](https://github.com/umdenes100/VisionSystemSim/blob/master/README.md).

 ## Windows Download and Installation Instructions